dotfurther/OpenDiscoverPlatformCaseStudy/README.md

 In addition to the Open Discover Platform API offering, a 3rd party partner has developed a processing job management system (JMS) that manages distributed Platform API instances (and OCR worker instances) whether run on separate desktops, virtual machines, or Azure Docker containers.
 By using the JMS to manage distributed instances of the Platform API, customers can process terabytes of documents a day on just one 16-core server.
 If you are in the legal/eDiscovery/information governance industries (or if your company routinely processes large volumes of documents) and are interested in evaluating the JMS/Open Discover Platform then contact us at https://dotfurther.com/contact-us/.

 In a recent performance test, the JMS processed the 53 GB Enron Microsoft Outlook PST dataset and bulk inserted the Platform API output (text/metadata/sensitive items/etc) into RavenDB in a little over 30 minutes on a 16-core Windows server.
 The JMS, 2 Platform API instances, 1 'worker' that bulk inserted task output into RavenDB, and RavenDB service were all running on the same 16-core server.
 That comes out to over 100+ GB/hour** processing rate just based on input document size and not expanded dataset size.
-** This test processing rate was for the .NET 4.62 version of SDK, the new .NET 5 version is > 100% faster.
+** This test processing rate was for the .NET 4.62 version of SDK, the new .NET 5 version is > 100% faster on average.

 <img src="JMS_Diagram.png">